Skip to main content

 Waterfall follows a linear process, and agile is more iterative and incremental.

-SDLC workflows include seven phases: planning and analysis, requirements gathering, design, development, testing, deployment, and maintenance (which may be replaced by decommission).
-Visualizing these steps helps teams manage complex software projects effectively.
+SDLC workflows include seven phases: planning and analysis, requirements gathering, design, development, testing, deployment, and maintenance (or decommission).
+Visualizing these steps help your team manage even the most complex software projects.

 software development life cycle